ldelaprade/JavaCodingStyle/Functions.md

 // ==> Try this much clearer version instead.
 // Remember that parenthesis are first class blocks delimiters.
-// closing a block with '});' becomes unacceptable. shutdownManager.addShutdownHook
+// closing a block with '});' becomes unacceptable
+// except for inline versions where everything fit in 1 single line. shutdownManager.addShutdownHook
 (
     () ->